Greenhouse Ventilation: A Key to Year-Round Gardening Success

 |

-For gardeners who live in all but the warmest zones of the country, a greenhouse is a great way to extend your growing season or grow crops year-round.
+For gardeners who face a frustratingly short growing season, a greenhouse is a great way to extend your growing season or grow crops year-round .
 But a greenhouse isn’t much use—no matter where you live—without a proper ventilation system that allows fresh air to enter, circulate, and exhaust.
+An efficient ventilation system ensures robust air circulation for healthy plant growth.

 Why is Greenhouse Ventilation So Important?